 The ability to stay connected with friends and family through a small device can be reassuring at times, especially during the pandemic.
 While it is important for your teens to express how they feel to you, they may feel like venting their feelings through a creative outlet, like watching a video or listening to a podcast.

-Social media has been a powerful enabler of many social issues.
+Social media has been a powerful enabler of many social issues, such as climate change.
 Your child can use digital platforms to understand these concerns and maybe even volunteer at a few organizations that help address social challenges.
 It also helps teens and tweens understand the world they are growing up in.

 Some people like to use social media platforms to showcase their work, such as artwork, poetry, music, or writing.
 Your teen could use their profile as a form of personal expression to do this.